MagnusMouritzen/MagnusMouritzen/README.md

 My bachelor project is a GPU implementation of a Particle in Cell simulation using Monte-Carlo Collisions.
 It is written in CUDA (C++) and is made to be run on the high-performance computers of Technical University of Denmark.

 The project focuses on exploration of the performance differences of various scheduler paradigms given varying conditions.
-This is quantified with extensive benchmarks and NVIDIA Nsight, the results of which were extensively analysed.
+This is quantified with extensive benchmarks and NVIDIA Nsight, the results of which were thoroughly analysed.
 The simulation features random collisions with varying frequencies, dynamic addition and subtraction of particles, as well as the implementation of a grid of cells to be used with a poisson solver.

 The [repository](https://github.com/MagnusMouritzen/particle-simulation) contains the report and slides from the defence.
 The [branch with the submitted code](https://github.com/MagnusMouritzen/particle-simulation/tree/final_branch) includes many scheduler tests showcasing basic paradigm differences.